Snapp: Iran's answer to Uber is growing fast

 He may not have long to wait.
 Snapp is already available in four cities and will "soon be covering all the major cities of Iran," Shakhar said.

 Snapp claims to have 80% of the market but doesn't have Iran's streets entirely to itself.
-Other local apps such as Tap30 and Caprino are vying for a share.
+Other local apps such as Tap30 and Carpino are vying for a share.

 But like Uber, big regional competitors are steering clear of Iran for the time being.

-Note: -- Correction: An earlier version of this article incorrectly identified Shahram Shahkar as the founder of Snapp.